C4Q/AC-iOS-Unit2Final/README.md

 1. Use ```TextFields```, instead of ```Labels```, to show each RGB value.
 Typing in a value manually should affect the respective slider's positions and update the background color.

-1. Have the name ```Labels``` change to a lighter color to make it easier to read once the view gets too dark.
+1. Have the ```Labels``` change to a lighter color to make it easier to read once the view gets too dark.

 # Setup